In this section, you will find easy-to-understand explanations of each grammar table to help you get the most out of your Irish Study Card.

 Irish becomes less overwhelming when you learn to identify these changes.

-In the Irish card part 2, in the centre-left page, there’s a table specifically designed to indicate the séimhiú and urú changes in nouns after the articles an and na.
+In the Irish card part 2, in the third page, on top, there’s a table specifically designed to indicate the séimhiú and urú changes in nouns after the articles an and na (the).

 cat – cait